Herb Reference Guide

 Glycyrrhetic Acid

 When your body metabolizes glycyrrhizin, it produces glycyrrhetic acid.
 This is the active anti-inflammatory metabolite (breakdown product) that does much of the heavy lifting in your tissues.
-Studies have compared its anti-inflammatory potency to corticosteroid drugs — without the same side effects at the doses found in whole-root preparations.
-It also appears to have direct antiviral and antibacterial activity.
+Studies have evaluated its anti-inflammatory activity, and it has long been associated with the herb's traditional reputation for supporting the body's natural defenses.

 Glabridin & Chalcones